Book Launch: Pedestrian Protest with special performance by Vanessa Goodman

 Join us to celebrate the launch of the Gallery publication Pedestrian Protest and the community that brought it to life.

-Part artist book, part project documentation, Pedestrian Protest chronicles the contributions of more than twenty dancers, visual artists and activists who collaborated with Evann Siebens and Keith Doyle on their multimedia installation at Offsite in 2021.
-The book includes an introductory essay by Senior Curator Diana Freundl, a visual essay by Siebens, based on her archival research, and excerpts from interviews with each of the participants.
+Part artist book, part project documentation, Pedestrian Protest documents the forty-three dancers, activists, performance and visual artists who collaborated with Evann Siebens and Keith Doyle on their multimedia installation at Offsite in 2021.
+Texts include an introductory essay by Senior Curator Diana Freundl; a visual essay by Siebens that features the archival research she conducted; an interview between Siebens, Doyle and Alejandro A. Barbosa; and essays, text and excerpts from interviews with each of the participants.

 The event will begin in the Gallery with a performance of Soft Currents by Vanessa Goodman, Artistic Director of Action at a Distance.
 Inspired by the mesmerizing movements of starling murmurations, Soft Currents explores the concept of collective responsibility.